PhantomPrimo/Easy-Volume-Control/README.md

 | `calls`   |Use any of the previously listed commands to modify audio source values|
 | `device`   |JSON object with all data for currently set default audio output device|
 | `sources`   |JSON Array with JSON Objects of sources that are currently outputting (or at least telling windows they are outputting) audio|

+## Credits and Tools Used:
+This project makes use xenolightning's [AudioSwitcher](https://github.com/xenolightning/AudioSwitcher) .NET Library as well as some basic C# Code